chunweiliu/chunweiliu.github.io/_posts/2015-03-29-hello-world.md

 layout: post
 title: Hello world!
 date: 2015-03-29 13:50:00
+category: news
 tags:
 - Jekyll
 - GitHub
+description: My first post about how this site was built up
 ---

-*My first post about how this site was built up*

 This site is built by the most popular static site generator: [Jekyll](http://jekyllrb.com/) with the template [Jekyll Now](https://github.com/barryclark/jekyll-now).